Independent Contractor Test: Everything You Need to Know

 The issue is a prominent subject of discussion throughout the legal and business world.
 There may not be complete state and federal consistency on the issue until a case makes it way to the Supreme Court.

 If you need help learning more about the independent contractor test, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.